AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/dynamic-media/administering-dynamic-media.md

 >[!NOTE]
 >
->This documentation describes Dynamic Media capabilites, which are integrated directly into AEM.
-If you are using Dynamic Media Classic (previously called Scene7) integrated into AEM, see [Dynamic Media Classic integration documentation](/help/sites-cloud/administering/integrating-scene7.md).
+>This documentation describes Dynamic Media capabilites, which are integrated directly into Experience Manager.
+If you are using Dynamic Media Classic (previously called Scene7) integrated into Experience Manager, see [Dynamic Media Classic integration documentation](/help/sites-cloud/administering/integrating-scene7.md).
 >
->See [Dual Use Scenario](/help/sites-cloud/administering/integrating-scene7.md#dual-use-scenario) for times when you may want to use AEM integrated with Dynamic Media Classic along with Dynamic Media.
+>See [Dual Use Scenario](/help/sites-cloud/administering/integrating-scene7.md#dual-use-scenario) for times when you may want to use Experience Manager integrated with Dynamic Media Classic along with Dynamic Media.

 -->